GestaltCogTeam/BasicTS/tutorial/model_design.md

 The output of the `forward` function can be a `torch.Tensor` representing the predicted values with shape `[B, L, N, C]`, where typically `C=1`.

 Alternatively, the model can return a dictionary that must include the key `prediction`, which contains the predicted values as described above.
 This dictionary can also include additional custom keys that correspond to arguments for the loss and metrics functions.
+More details can be found in the [Metrics](./metrics_design.md) section.

 An example can be found in the [Multi-Layer Perceptron (MLP) model](../examples/arch.py).